plusnew/core/README.md

 ### Props
 The props-values aren't given to you directly, but as a "observer-component".

-This given component has a render-property which expects a renderfunction.
-This renderfunction is called each time when the state of your properties are being changed.
+This given component expects a render-function as a child.
+This function will be called, each time when props are changing.
 This way you have more control of what will be checked for rerender.

 ## Stores